Floods in the United States (2000–present): May 2021 Louisiana floods

 Rainfall in the areas around Lake Charles, Louisiana caused severe flooding, and killed four people.
 3 people were found to have drowned in their cars, and another person drowned after crashing their car into a ditch.
 A flood warning was issued by Baton Rouge authorities.
 Torrential rains were recorded to have been at three times the normal level, and water levels in the region are the third highest they've been since flood records started in the area in 1895.
 The water levels are seconded only by the effects of Hurricane Delta in 2020.

 June 2021 Southeastern Michigan flood

 Late on June 25 into early June 26 an rainband set up across Washtenaw County and Wayne County, the local weather radar estimated that some areas in Detroit received 6 in of rain.
 Local highways like Interstate 75, Interstate 94, and Interstate 96 were flooded, and hundreds of cars were left stranded, also some basements of people's homes in the area flooded.

 July 2021 Bucks County flood

 On July 12, heavy rainfall across southeastern Pennsylvania and New Jersey, mainly Bucks County.
 Cities including Bensalem, Croydon, and Bristol Township experienced flash flooding, caused by many inches of rain.
 The residents at Lafayette Condos in Bensalem had to be evacuated from their homes.
+Portions of PA-63, US 13, and the Vine Street Expressway shut down.
+In addition, SEPTA had to suspend their Wilmington, Trenton, and Chestnut Hill West rail lines.